gokulvootla/Docker_prep/cheats/Dockerfile_instruction_2.md

 Monitor the health of the containerized application.
 * Determines if the application is working correctly.
 * Helps in troubleshooting.
+* This runs inside the container.

+This can detect,
+>) web server stuck in a loop \
+>) Unable to handle new connections even if container is still running.

+### Health status in Docker
+* Starting: Durning the start
+* Healthy: If Health check passes
+* Unhealthy: Marked after consecutive health check failures.

 ```
 Command's exit code determines the health status,
 0 = container is healthy